DXCSithlordPadawan/cert-server-lxc-container/README.md

 # cert-server-lxc-container
 Certificate Server on a Proxmox LXC Container

-Perfect!
-I've created a comprehensive set of scripts that enhance the certificate server functionality with all the features you requested.
-Here's a summary of what I've delivered:

 ## 📋 **Complete Script Set**

 ### 1. **Enhanced Certificate Server Installation Script**
-- Based on the Grafana installation methodology you provided
 - Includes all certificate server functionality with modern enhancements
 - Full VLAN support for network segmentation